-Do not throw any medicines via wastewater or household waste.
+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help to protect the environment.
+These measures will help protect the environment side.
+The tablet can be divided into equal doses.

 6. Contents of the pack and other information